October 1, 2024

 • De-escalation Training

-• Trauma Support Group “Getting Past your Past”
+• Trauma Support Group “Getting Past Your Past”

 Campuswide Emergency Response

 Practicing emergency response is critical to individual and institutional preparedness.
 Each year, Security Services and Risk Management coordinate two campus-wide drills.
-During our fall semester, we operate a lockdown drill; our primary drill objectives are to practice and test our emergency communications, campus lockdown procedures, and success in hiding in place.
+During our fall semester, we operate a lockdown drill.
+The primary lockdown drill objectives are to practice and test our emergency communications, campus lockdown procedures, and success in hiding in place.
 During our spring semester, we conduct a campus-wide evacuation drill.
 Evacuation drills help ensure that integrated safety equipment works correctly and that students, faculty, and staff are familiar with emergency notification methods and response procedures.

-These exercises and trainings help prepare our Puget Sound community for potential circumstances involving a violent act, threat, emergency or natural disaster on or near campus.
+These exercises and trainings help prepare our Puget Sound community for potential circumstances involving a violent act, threat, emergency, or natural disaster on or near campus.

 Emergency Response Plans